Asian American journalists on what it's like reporting on the pain in their community

 Weijia Jiang is the senior White House correspondent for CBS News.

-CBS News: What kind of difficulties come with being such a prominent and recognizable Asian American journalist?
+CBS News: Are there difficulties that come with being such a prominent and recognizable Asian American journalist right now?

 I think it doesn't have to do with how recognizable someone is, I think it has to do with the relatively low number of Asian American journalists who cover the White House, who cover certain beats.
 When you are one of a few, you carry a heavy burden to make sure that you are asking questions on behalf of people who don't have a voice and communities who are pleading for help and protection as the number of hate crimes against the community continues to surge.